sysoce/cursor-compare-active-tab/README.md

 The extension also keeps track of the previously focused tab so it still works in cases where right-clicking a tab changes focus before the command runs.

-## Files

-- `package.json`: extension manifest and tab menu contribution
-- `extension.js`: command implementation

-## Install locally in Cursor
+## Install from folder

 1. Open the `cursor-compare-active-tab` folder in Cursor.
-2. Run `Developer: Install Extension from Location...`
+2. Run (CMD+Shift+P) `Developer: Install Extension from Location...`
 3. Select this folder.

-If your Cursor build expects a packaged extension instead, package it first with:
+## Package and install

+You can install it in VS Code the same way:

+1. Package the extension:

 ```sh
 npx @vscode/vsce package
 ```

+2. In VS Code, run `Extensions: Install from VSIX...`
-Then install the generated `.vsix` file with `Extensions: Install from VSIX...`.
+3. Select the generated `.vsix` file